 We’d recommend you try a game or two of Hide & Seek in Half & Half before you visit any world where voice-based communication is key.
 The software from a company called Normal hears when you say something and converts it into cute incomprehensible gibberish.
 So, by design, there’s not really a risk of someone saying something offensive to you while playing this game.
 And that makes it a stress-free way to figure out how to use the controllers, play a game, and wave to users in a virtual world populated by real people.

 Many people use their VR headset as a social device and nothing more.
 Luckily, you can do this free of charge.
-Four of the best VR apps out there cost nothing and Oculus is even working on its own response that’s currently in Beta as well with Horizon.
+Four of the best VR apps out there cost nothing and Meta is even working on its own response with Horizon.

-AltSpace is similar, but is jam-packed with events and educational seminars that help you feel like you’re being productive with your time.
+AltSpace is similar, but tents to see events and educational seminars that help you feel like you’re being productive with your time.
 Bigscreen lets you stream your desktop to your headset and hang out with others watching anime or even going to a virtual movie theater to catch some flicks with friends.

 Moon Rider is a website you can enter into the Oculus Browser’s URL bar.
 Point the controller at the headset icon in the bottom-right hand corner of the page and pull the trigger to start playing.
 It is a kind of proof-of concept Web-based VR game that’s pretty much just like Beat Saber.
 It is completely free, though, and Moon Rider ends up featuring a much larger music selection.

-Perhaps our commenters could offer some other good suggestions for worlds to visit with the Oculus Browser, but Moon Rider is pretty awesome all by itself and you should be able to pull up many other common flat-screen sites like YouTube using the software as well.
+Perhaps our commenters could offer some other good suggestions for worlds to visit with the Browser, but Moon Rider is pretty awesome all by itself and you should be able to pull up many other common flat-screen sites like YouTube using the software as well.
+Multitasking via the Web on Quest 2 can be a pretty impressive experience.

 Or maybe you want to shoot some robots or dodge some bullets — that’s what Space Pirate Trainer and Superhot, respectively, can offer.
-Then there’s The Under Presents, which is like an immersive, experimental version of live theater with lots of really clever interactions.
+Then there’s The Under Presents, which is like an immersive, experimental version of theater with lots of really clever interactions.
+Maybe you’d even like to try your hand at VR-based fitness?
+Then give Meta-owned Supernatural a try.

 There are lots of other demos too, so make sure and look them up in the store to try out some games before you decide to buy them.